spautz/dynamic-selectors/CONTRIBUTING.md

 Eslint, Typescript, and Prettier enforce most code standards.
 A pre-push hook will validate the project against those standards.

-Running `yarn test` will check the code against unit tests and generate a code coverage report (in `coverage/`).
+Running `pnpm test` will check the code against unit tests and generate a code coverage report (in `coverage/`).
 This project's goal is to be near 100% code coverage.

-Running `yarn all` will check _everything_: tests, code standards, and all packages' builds.
+Running `pnpm run all` will check _everything_: tests, code standards, and all packages' builds.
 Your pull request is more likely to be accepted if this passes for your branch.

 ## Overall Process